Antonio Mabutas: Ordination

+During this time, Mabutas became personally acquainted with then-Senator Ferdinand Marcos, who had begun his political career in Laoag.
+The two remained on speaking terms throughout their lives, despite Mabutas' later misgivings about the human rights abuses of the Marcos dictatorship.

 Archbishop of Davao

-Before becoming as Archbishop of Davao, the then Most Rev. Antonio Ll.
-Mabutas was appointed as coadjutor archbishop of Davao with Most Rev. Clovis Thibault, PME, JCL, DD as its first Archbishop during the time the Diocese of Davao was erected into an Archdiocese.
-Before becoming the Archbishop of Davao he served as titular archbishop of Valeria on 25 July 1970.
+Before becoming as Archbishop of Davao, the then-Most Rev. Antonio Ll.
+Mabutas was appointed coadjutor archbishop of Davao with Most Rev. Clovis Thibault, PME, JCL, DD as its first Archbishop.
+This was during the time the Diocese of Davao was elevated to the status of an Archdiocese.
+Before becoming the Archbishop of Davao, he served as titular archbishop of Valeria on 25 July 1970.
 He succeeded as the archbishop of Davao on 9 December 1972.

+Confronting the Marcos dictatorship's abuses

-The pastoral letter he wrote against Martial law, "Reign of Terror in the Countryside", citing human rights abuses and killings of church workers, is notable for having been the first pastoral to be written against Marcos' martial law administration.
+A 1979 pastoral letter Archbishop Mabutas wrote addressing martial law, titled "Reign of Terror in the Countryside", cited human rights abuses and killings of church workers and is notable for having been the first pastoral to be written against Marcos' administration.

+Archbishop Mabutas' familiarity with President Marcos from the days when they were both serving in Laoag meant that the Marcos administration paid attention to Mabutas' complaints, sending Deputy Defense Minister Carmelo Barbero to speak with the Archbishop in a public forum in August 1979, where Mabutas laid down suggestions for changes in the way Martial Law was implemented.
+The "Mabutas-Barbero hearings" were covered by the international press, including Time magazine, and helped push for Mabutas' proposed changes because they had now been brought up to the court of international public opinion.

+Catholic Bishops' Conference of the Philippines president

+Archbishop Mabutas was also the President of the Catholic Bishops' Conference of the Philippines from 1981 to 1985.

 Retirement and death

 He retired as archbishop of Davao on 6 November 1996.
-He died at the age of 77 where he served as a priest for 53 years and a bishop for 37 years.
+He died two and half years later at the age of 77 where he served as a priest for 53 years and a bishop for 37 years.

 Legacy

 Some of Archbishop Mabutas' effects have been preserved, and are viewable to the public at the Museo de Iloko in his hometown of Agoo, La Union.